-Reproducibility2020 is a challenge and action plan for the bio-medical research community to significantly improve the quality of pre-clinical biological research by year 2020.
+Reproducibility2020 is a challenge and an action plan to significantly improve the quality of pre-clinical biological research by year 2020.

-- lead the effort toward improving the validation of reagents—particularly cells and antibodies— and work with the research community to explore other scientific areas (e.g. stem cells and synthetic biology) where a greater emphasis on development of standards and best practices are needed to ensure quality and advance discovery, and
+Lead the effort toward improving the validation of reagents—particularly cells and antibodies— and work with the research community to explore other scientific areas (e.g. stem cells and synthetic biology) where a greater emphasis on development of standards and best practices are needed to ensure quality and advance discovery.